statengeneraal/laws-markdown/verdrag/protocol/for/the/suppression/on/unlawful/acts/against/the/safety/of/fixed/etc/BWBV0003226/README.md

 ### Article  1

-1. The provisions of articles 5 and 7 and of articles 10 to 16 of the Convention for the Suppression of Unlawful Acts against the Safety of Maritime Navigation (hereinafter referred to as “the Convention”) shall also apply *mutatis mutandis* to the offences set forth in article 2 of this Protocol where such offences are committed on board or against fixed platforms located on the continental shelf.
+1. The provisions of article 1, paragraphs 1(c), (d), (e), (f), (g), (h), and 2(a), of articles 2 *bis*, 5, 5 *bis* and 7, and of articles 10 to 16, including articles 11 *bis*, 11 *ter* and 12 *bis*, of the Convention for the Suppression of Unlawful Acts against the Safety of Maritime Navigation, as amended by the Protocl of 2005 to the Convention for the Suppression of Unlawful Acts against the Safety of Maritime Navigation, shall also apply mutatis mutandis to the offences set forth in articles 2, 2 *bis* and 2 *ter* of this Protocol where such offences are committed on board or against fixed platforms located on the continental shelf.
 2. In cases where this Protocol does not apply pursuant to paragraph 1, it nevertheless applies when the offender or the alleged offender is found in the territory of a State Party other than the State in whose internal waters or territorial sea the fixed platform is located.
 3. For the purposes of this Protocol, “fixed platform” means an artificial island, installation or structure permanently attached to the seabed for the purpose of exploration or exploitation of resources or for other economic purposes.